otrv4/otrv4/otrv4.md

    `t = 0x1 || KDF_1(0x09 || Bobs_User_Profile, 64) ||
     KDF_1(0x10 || Alices_User_Profile, 64) || Y || X || B || A ||
     KDF_1(0x11 || phi, 64)`.
-   `phi` is the shared session state as mention on its [section](#shared-session-state).
+   `phi` is the shared session state as mention in its [section](#shared-session-state).
 5. Verify the `sigma` as defined in
    [Ring Signature Authentication](#ring-signature-authentication).